speudusa/csharp-web-development-wiki/Course-Overview-and-Structure.md

   * Led by the instructor
   * Lasts 45 minutes to 1 hour
 * Studio
-  * Students separate into assigned groups, that are led by a TF
+  * Students separate into assigned groups, that are led by a TA
   * Lasts 1 to 1.5 hours
-  * Designed to be **safe practice time** for students with TF support
+  * Designed to be **safe practice time** for students with TA support
 * Programming Assignments
   * Graded assignments for which students are given multiple weeks to complete

 # Tasks and Responsibilities
-Instructors and TFs are crucial to the success of the students.
+Instructors and TAs are crucial to the success of the students.
 These tasks help ensure that everyone knows their role in the process.

 ## Instructors

 * Report Issues to LaunchCode (LC) staff
   * Contact LC staff by Slack, email, or in person.
-  * LC staff needs to know about issues with: students, TFs, facilities, curriculum, course tools
+  * LC staff needs to know about issues with: students, TAs, facilities, curriculum, course tools
     * [For issues requiring changes to the curriculum material, including bugs](https://github.com/LaunchCodeEducation/csharp-web-development/wiki/Course-Overview-and-Structure#Bug-and-Issue-Reporting)
 * Facilitate large group (full class) activities
   * Examples
     * What to review/demo in primary instruction
     * Decide whether to bring the class back together after studio time
-    * Decide whether to hold a TF standup after class
+    * Decide whether to hold a TA standup after class
 * Monitor and respond to student struggles
   * Look for signs of students struggling and falling behind
-  * Use feedback from students and TFs to determine how to cover the topic more effectively.
+  * Use feedback from students and TAs to determine how to cover the topic more effectively
-  * Adjust examples and descriptions of topics as needed.
+  * Adjust examples and descriptions of topics as needed
-* Manage and coach TFs
+* Manage and coach TAs

-## Teaching Fellows (TFs)
+## Teaching Assistants (TAs)

-TFs will be assigned a group of students to guide.
+TAs will be assigned a group of students to guide.

 * Assist individual students
   * Check on each student in your group at least once every class